 Is there any way to defend Gyms longer?

-Sure, under the new Gym system, anyone can take down any Gym they want.
+While there are some small things you can do, such as picking out the best possible defense team and coordinating with other players to keep Pokémon fed, ultimately, Gyms just aren't set up to be held for long.
+Sure, anyone can take down any Gym they want.
 So, the trick becomes making them not want to take down your Gym.

 Ideally, you want to work as a team and stack a Gym with the best mix of ultra-tanks and counter-counters as possible.
-You want to anchor your Gyms with the Pokémon that are the toughest to take down:
+You want to anchor your Gyms with the Pokémon that are the toughest to take down.
+Some of the best tanks in the game are:

 If you want to optimize for longevity, especially if you're low on Golden Razz Berry, you can stick to between 1200 and 1800 CP and hope for the best.